An Inclusive Notion of Text: Additional considerations

 \subsection{Impact of production environment}

 Text production environment plays a key role in what information can be captured by the textual document, which, in turn, determines the capabilities of the downstream NLP artifacts.
-While a sophisticated text editing interface promotes the use of decoration, non-textual content, structure and linking, a plain text-based input field doesn't.
-Moreover, regulating documents and norms that accompany text production have a profound impact on text composition: for example, in addition to common expectations of a scientific publication, \texttt{ACL} provides document templates, sets page limitations and often enforces obligatory structural elements e.g. reproducibility and limitation sections; \texttt{Wiki} is supplied with extensive general and portal- and page-specific guidelines, as well as strict formatting requirements enforced by the community; similar mechanisms are characteristic to most other sources of textual data.
-Finally, text production environment might determine the availability of adjacent and group context during text production.
-Despite its crucial role, we are not aware of NLP studies that investigate the impact of the text production environment on the resulting texts, and believe that our taxonomy might serve as a viable scaffolding for such studies.
+While a sophisticated text editing interface promotes the use of decoration, non-linguistic content, structure and linking, a plain text input field does not.
+Moreover, the regulating documents and norms that accompany text production have a profound effect on text composition: for example, in addition to common expectations of a scientific publication, \texttt{ACL} provides document templates, sets page limits and often enforces obligatory structural elements e.g. reproducibility and limitation sections; \texttt{Wiki} is supplied with extensive general and portal-specific guidelines, as well as strict formatting requirements enforced by the community; similar mechanisms are characteristic of most other sources of textual data.
+Finally, the environment might determine the availability of adjacent and group context during text production.
+Despite its crucial role, we are not aware of NLP studies that investigate the effect of the production environment on the resulting texts, and believe that our taxonomy can serve as a viable scaffolding for such studies.